-As with the decline in delinquency rates, the reduction in reported and managed net charge-off rates can be attributed to the Company's continued asset diversification beyond U.S. credit cards, continued bias toward originating higher credit quality loans, improved collections experience and an overall improvement in economic conditions.
+As with the decline in delinquency rates, the reduction in reported and managed net charge-off rates can be attributed to the Company's continued asset diversification within and beyond U.S. credit cards with a continued focus on originating higher credit quality loans, improved collections experience and an overall improvement in economic conditions.

-For additional information, see section XV, Tabular Summary, Table E (Net Charge-offs).
+For additional information, see section XIV, Tabular Summary, Table E (Net Charge-offs).

-Allowance For Loan Losses
+Allowance for Loan Losses